ChanthMiao/ghc-wiki-mirror/api-annotations.md

 only for the purposes of exact-printing.
 For example:
 * An if-then-else node in the syntax tree will include the precise location of the `if`, `then`, and `else` keywords
 * An list-comprehension node such as `[ f x | x <- xs, x > 3 ]` will include the locations of the `[`, `|`, and `]` punctuation; its statements will include the location of the comma separators.
-* Every node will contain the locations and content of "nearby" comment (see XXX for what "nearby" means) In total, every visible part of the original program will be represented somewhere in the AST.
+* Every node will contain the locations and content of "nearby" comments (see XXX for what "nearby" means) In total, every visible part of the original program will be represented somewhere in the AST.

 By definition, exact-printing annotations are used only for exact-printing; they are not otherwise consulted during compilation.